ErvinSabic/GSOSI-Web-Cron/README.md

 EIA_UPDATE_INTERVAL_DAYS="8"
 ```

-`SERVER_PORT` - The port that will be used by the Sync Server. **Not yet implemented** however it will accept connections in the future via web sockets.

 `END_POINT` - The endpoint where the requests that are within the script will be sent.

 `ERP_KEY` - The key that will be added in the request's authorization header.